 ⏱️ Time: 1 weekend | 💲 Cost: $$

-Part sculpture, part soundtrack.
-A bubbling rock fountain is a stone with a hole drilled through it, allowing water to bubble up from a pump hidden in a basin below.
+Part sculpture, part soundtrack. bubbling rock fountain is basically a stone with a hole drilled through it.
+In turn, this allows water to bubble up from a pump hidden in a basin below.
 It’s quiet, elegant, and perfect shady corner where nothing wants to grow.
 It would work great in a spot that needs a focal point but doesn’t want to be fussy.

 How to do it: